terroo/terroo.github.io/_posts/2019-05-29-what-is-and-how-to-generate-a-hash.md

 ## Watch The Video

 > The video has English subtitles native to the video itself and with the correct translation.
-To enable, use the settings in the footer of the video itself, according to the images shown here below:
+To enable, use the settings in the footer of the video itself, according to the images shown here below.
+>
+> CLICK ON IMAGES TO VIEW INTO LARGER RESOLUTION.

 {% include youtube-legends-tutorial.html %}